wp-plugins/posts-per-cat/readme.txt

 Contributors: urkekg
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Q6Q762MQ97XJ6
 Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.3.1
-Stable tag: 0.0.14
+Stable tag: 1.1.0

-Posts per Cat list latest `N` articles from all, top level only or manually choosen categories and group them in category boxes organized in one, two, three or four columns.
+Group latest posts by selected category and show post titles w/ or w/o excerpt, featured image and comments number in boxes organized in one, two, three or four columns.

 == Description ==

-Posts per Cat is a simple plugin that get all categories from database, then list last N posts from all category in boxes organised in two columns.
+Posts per Cat is a simple plugin that grab all or only selected categories from blog database, and then list last N posts by category in boxes organised in 1-4 columns.

 = Features =
-* you can choose two columns per row, or only one (full width)
+* choose how many boxes per row will be displayed (one, two, three or four)
-* configurable number of post titles to display per category
+* define number of post titles to display per category
+* define category ID's to exclude
+* define category ID's to include
-* include or exclude child categories
+* toggle displaying of child categories
 * ordering boxes by category ID, title or custom
-* toggle displaying excerpt for first post in list per category
+* toggle displaying excerpt abowe post title (for first post only, for all posts or none)
+* toggle displaying featured image for posts
+* toggle displaying number of comments (with link) added to post title
 * toggle displaying sticky posts
-* toggle usage of custom list CSS StyleSheet
+* toggle usage of custom list CSS
-* category boxes organised in two columns
 * SEO optimized permalink URI's
 * translantable
 * produces XHTML 1.1 valid code